 Find instructional resources on a specific H-SS topic or theme each month during the school year

 California Council for the Social Studies

 now to receive conference price reductions and resources from a statewide network of outstanding educators, and the monthly Spotlight Resource newsletter

 * * * *

-Many of the best social studies educators are found in the schools of Inland Southern California.
-Except for this COVID year, the Council holds an annual celebration to honor outstanding social studies educators in Riverside and San Bernardino Counties.
-Every-one feels a sense of pride in the accomplish-ments of such dedicated and talented colleagues.
-It reminds us of the value of creating a knowledgeable, effective citizenry.
+Many of the best social studies educators in California are found in the schools of Inland Southern California.
+Except for the COVID hiatus, the Inland Empire Council for Social Studies in collaboration with the county office of education, we have held an annual celebration to honor outstanding social studies educators in Riverside and San Bernardino Counties.
+Everyone feels a sense of pride in the accomplishments of such dedicated and talented History-Social Science educators.
+It reminds us of the critical value of creating a knowledgeable, effective citizenry in our democratic republic.

 Someone who . . .

 · Inspires students to perform at high levels in the

 area of H-SS and to show good citizenship,